Substance Abuse and Mental Health Services Administration: Center for Mental Health Services

 The Center for Mental Health Services (CMHS) is a unit of the Substance Abuse and Mental Health Services Administration (SAMHSA) within the U.S. Department of Health and Human Services.
 This U.S. government agency describes its role as:

 The Center for Mental Health Services leads federal efforts to promote the prevention and treatment of mental disorders.
 Congress created CMHS to bring new hope to adults who have serious mental illness and children with emotional disorders.

-As of March 2025, the Center Director of CMHS is Anita Everett, MD, DFAPA and the Center Deputy Director is Tison Thomas.
+The current Center Director of CMHS is Dr. Tison Thomas.

 The Center for Mental Health Services (CMHS) leads federal efforts to promote prevention, treatment, and recovery supports for Americans with mental health conditions.
 CMHS aims to improve the health and wellbeing of individuals, families, and communities; and for all people to live fulfilling, independent, and productive lives.

 CMHS strengthens the Nation's mental health by:

 Helping states and communities increase access to effective, evidence-based prevention, treatment, and recovery support services for children, youth, adults, and family members;